Anti-Forging Quantum Data: Cryptographic Verification of Quantum Computational Power: Discussion

-\textbf{Conclusion.---} In summary, we have discussed a generalized model of IQP-based cryptographic verification protocol, where several features are introduced to achieve anti-forging of the quantum data.
+Verification is important is various quantum computing models, such as blind quantum computation~\cite{Fitzsimons2017-verifiable-blind,xu_parallel_2020}, distributed quantum computation~\cite{buhrman2003distributed, Sheng_distributed_2017} and secure multi-party quantum computation~\cite{crepeau_2002_secure, Qiang_2017}.
+In this paper, we have discussed a generalized model of IQP-based cryptographic verification protocol, where several features are introduced to achieve anti-forging of the quantum data.
 This model can be reduced to the Shepherd-Bremner protocol as a special case, but one can construct the secret without relying on the quadratic residue code, avoiding a class of attacks proposed by Kahanamoku-Meyer.

 We remark that the applicability of our framework is not limited to IQP circuits.
 For example, one may design a quantum circuit of the following form: $U = U_R U_M$, where $U_R$ commutes with a certain observable $O$.
 In this way, we also have $\mel{0^n}{U^{\dagger} O U}{0^n} = \mel{0^n}{U_M^{\dagger} O U_M}{0^n}$ depends only on the main part.
-In the case that $U_M$ acts on a small number of qubits, the expectation can be calculated by classical simulation.
+In the case that $U_M$ acts on a small number of qubits (i.e., a small main part), the expectation can be calculated by classical simulation.
 Furthermore, one may consider an extension to quantum circuits like $\displaystyle U=U_{\rm shallow} V^{\dagger } V$, where $U_{\rm shallow}$ is a shallow sub-circuit and $V$ contains random unitary gates; of course, the overall gate order should be scrambled to the prover.
 In this case, the verifier can check any observable based on shallow part only.

-Returning to our framework, the most imminent open question is a lack of a rigorous security proof of the general protocol.
+Returning to the IQP framework, the most imminent open question is a lack of a rigorous security proof of the general protocol.
 Practically, the protocol should be implemented in a scale beyond the capability of classical computing, i.e., in the regime of quantum advantage (supremacy).
 Furthermore, it is also necessary to take noises into account.
 These questions should be addressed with large-scale numerical simulations in future.